ismailceylan/huffmanjs/README.md

 It allocates 16 bit for the decimal representation of the character which it can be 0 to 65535.
 It encodes them into binary form and adds the missing bits at the start as zeros and convert them into characters.
 So first 2 byte will give us a char code.

 After that, it allocates 16 bit for the huffman code that calculated for the character.
-Huffman codes mostly uses 2-11 bits which 16 was fair enough.
+Huffman codes mostly uses 2-13 bits which 16 was fair enough.
 It also adds missed bits at the start as zeros to complete it to 16 bits.
 After that, it converts them into characters.

 ##### Compressed Data
 And the latest 5 bytes `íSºí` represents the compressed form of `Hello world!`.
 To decode it, we need to convert characters to decimal numbers.
 Then we need to convert decimal numbers to binary form.
 Then we need to remove the padding zeros.
 And finally, we can start search the Huffman codes in that bit stack.
 If we find the huffman code, we can replace it with the character.
 At the end, we would get the original data.

 #### Serialization and Deserialization of the Huffman Codes
-Huffman codes is a map to convert characters into ones and the zeros as string.
+Huffman codes is a map to convert characters into ones and the zeros as string and backwards.
 After the library calculates the huffman code for all the characters in the original data, it converts characters into short huffman codes.
 Then it divide them into groups of 8 and reencode them into decimals and the decimals into characters.
 The easiest way to get the original data from the compressed data is use this map.

 Calculated Huffman codes will look like this:
 ```js